 TDS (mineral level in mg/l): 86

 BLVD is a division of Jon Monsir, an Australian luxury goods company.
-They saw opportunity in premium water and sought out a unique source which they found in a spring in the pristine antipodean environment of Tasmania.
-The packaging aims for a high end market with a bespoke bottle using high quality ultra-flint glass and the brand name debossed in large letters.
-They sell only a sparkling version and only to the high end hospitality sector and online.
+They saw the opportunity in premium water and sought out a unique source which they found in a spring in the pristine antipodean environment of Tasmania.
+The packaging aims for a high-end market with a bespoke bottle using high-quality ultra-flint glass and the brand name debossed in large letters.
+They sell only a sparkling version and only to the high-end hospitality sector and online.
 The story behind the brand and source may not have quite the same oomph as the scrappy entrepreneurs behind brands like nearby rainwater-sourced King Island Cloud Juice, but they have placed real effort into the packaging and Tasmania is certainly a great location to source water from.

 #8 - MINUS 181 - $48 per litre